angular/angular/adev/src/content/reference/roadmap.md

 Learn how the Angular team is building momentum on the web.
 </docs-decorative-header>

-As an open source project, Angular’s daily commits, PRs and momentum is all trackable GitHub.
+As an open source project, Angular’s daily commits, PRs and momentum is all trackable on GitHub.
 To increase transparency into how this daily work connects to the framework’s future, our roadmap brings together the team’s current and future planned vision.

 The following projects are not associated with a particular Angular version.
 We will release them on completion, and they will be part of a specific version based on our release schedule, following semantic versioning.
 For example, we release features in the next minor after completion or the next major if they include breaking changes.